micahwoods/micahwoods.github.io/_posts/2018-01-09-turfgrass-twitter-analysis.md

 tags: [Web/Tech]
 ---

 I used the [rtweet](https://cran.r-project.org/web/packages/rtweet/index.html) package to collect turfgrass community tweets from 2017.
+I had learned of this package from [Bob Rudis' blog post about rtweet](https://rud.is/b/2017/10/22/a-call-to-tweets-blog-posts/).

-I wondered which accounts had the most impact, or influence.
+At the end of the year, I had a bit of time, and a lot of curiosity, so I finally tried it.
+I wondered if I could find which turfgrass industry accounts had the most impact, or influence.
 To figure that out, I looked at these data:

 * the number of followers
 * how often the account tweeted (tweet creation rate)